rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-generic-oidc.md

 ---
 title: Configure Generic OIDC
-description: Create a OpenID Connect (OIDC) client and configure Rancher to work with your authentication provider.
-By the end your users will be able to sign into Rancher using their login from the authentication provider
+description: Create an OpenID Connect (OIDC) client and configure Rancher to work with your authentication provider.
+Your users can then sign into Rancher using their login from the authentication provider.
 ---

 <head>